tapwork/iOS-Volkswagen-Vehicle-Production-State/README.md

 # iOS-Volkswagen-Vehicle-Production-State

-After adding your commission number into your Volkswagen account, you can get the production state and delivery date via the Volkswagen API.
+After entering your commission number in your Volkswagen account, you can get the production state and delivery date via the Volkswagen API.
 This iOS app makes it a bit easier to fetch the current state from the API.
 Build and run via Xcode.

 # How To
 1. Have a Mac